barronh/pyrsig/examples/README.txt

 To run an example in a notebook:

 1. Copy the command above into a new cell and run it.
+2. Click on example below to see code.
-2. Copy the code from the example into a new cell and run it.
+3. Copy the code from the example into a new cell and run it.